cetteup/cod-warzone-auto-spectator/README.md

 ## Known limitations
 - cod-warzone-auto-spectator currently only supports running the game in 720p
+- Windows display scaling has to be set to 100%
 - player spectate rotation is limited to the current squad
 - current/next squad to watch is chosen by the game, whichever squad eliminates the current squad will be the next squad to spectate (starting with the squad of the spectator)